 Supporting U.S. efforts to reduce dependency on fossil fuels and safeguarding the nation’s military readiness through collaboration with the U.S. Navy.

 Enhanced Geothermal Systems (EGS) produce energy by injecting and circulating water through fractured rock, then withdrawing the hot water and using it to supply a geothermal power plant.
 It is dedicated to the advancement of technologies for Enhanced Geothermal Systems (EGS) under the US Department of Energy’s FORGE (Frontier Observatory for Research in Geothermal Energy) initiative.

 Excellent study area for EGS with temperatures greater than 350ºF at depths of about 5,000 feet.

+The Fallon FORGE project is located in Churchill County, Nevada.
 Over 15 sq. miles within and adjacent to the Naval Air Station Fallon (NASF) and Ormat leased area.

 Good for Nevada, Good for the Country

 EGS could provide more than 100 GW for the American people; the equivalent of 100,000,000 homes.

 EGS is a clean and renewable source of domestic energy.
 The FORGE site will be a unique research and development facility that will develop methods and technologies needed to enable widespread EGS commercialization, increasing our nation’s energy security.
 Using technologies developed through the FORGE project, EGS has the potential to provide more than 100 gigawatts, enough to power 100,000,000 American homes.

 Photo Courtesy of Dr. Bridget Ayling